 This still leaves CLM and TPRM in a brothers-in-arms relationship when it comes to dealing separately and jointly with the risks associated with an organisation contracting with third-parties.

-Implementation of a TPRM program provides a number of significant benefits to both an organisation and its community of third-parties:
+Implementation of a TPRM program and risk management framework provides a number of significant benefits to both an organisation and its community of third-parties:

 - it optimises, standardises and unifies the organisation’s overall approach to managing its third-party risks organisation-wide, while allowing assessment techniques to be customised to suit the profiles and characteristics of each third-party